shubranshugupta/shubranshugupta/README.md

 <br>

 <p>I'm is <strong>Shubhranshu Gupta</strong>, a passionate about AI, Deep Learning.
 I am from India.
-I am also an open-source enthusiast and I love how collaboration and knowledge sharing happens through open-source.</p>
+I am also an open-source enthusiast and I love how collaboration and knowledge sharing happens through open-source.
+I am a young, energetic, and geeky individual whose desire to learn is endless.
+Apart from technical knowledge, I like Theoretical Physics.
+Also, I like to play video games 🎮 and watch SciFi movies 🎬 in my leisure time.</p>

 ### 🌐 Social